Weld-Through Primer Guidelines: Toyota/Lexus/Scion

 Weld-through primers are generally a zinc-based product that are applied to the mating surfaces prior to welding.
 Corroding zinc forms zinc oxide which protects the steel.
 This is called sacrificial corrosion.
 For a quality weld to be made it’s required that the weld-through primer be removed from the direct weld zone before welding the joint when GMA welding.
 Many OEMs have a position on when and how to use weld-through primer or when it shouldn’t be utilized.
 Let’s see what Toyota/Lexus/Scion recommends and where this information can be found.

-This information can be found in the vehicle-specific body repair manual in the Precautions for Welding document, under the General tab.
-Toyota/Lexus/Scion:
+This information can be found in the vehicle-specific body repair manual (BRM) in General ➤ Precautions for Welding.
+Per the Precautions for Welding document, Toyota/Lexus/Scion states:

-• Requires the application of weld-through primer to the contact surfaces of welding areas.
+• "Apply welding primer to the contact surfaces of the welding areas to protect them from rust."

-• Warns not to apply weld-through primer outside of the contact surfaces.
+• "Do not apply welding primer outside of the contact surfaces."

 • Does not recommend a specific weld-through primer product or part number.

-The Toyota/Lexus/Scion publication, Collision Pros - Winter 2015 (Issue 1) edition, has an article regarding weld-through primer usage.
-The article states "When using weld-through primers, keep in mind that zinc-based primers are a more suitable material to use than copper-based primers."
+The Toyota publication, Collision Pros - Winter 2015 (Issue 1) edition, has an article regarding weld-through primer usage.
+The article states "When using weld-through primers, keep in mind that zinc-based primers are a more suitable material to use than copper-based primers.
+This is because these vehicles are manufactured using a zinc galvanizing process, and zinc primer bonds to the metal of the vehicles better."

-Use the vehicle-specific body repair manuals to determine which type of welding is required for the repair you are performing.
-Failure to follow OEM procedures will sacrifice the safety and quality of the repair.
+Use the vehicle-specific BRM to determine which type of welding is required for the repair you are performing.
+Failure to follow OEM procedures sacrifices the safety and quality of the repair.

 For additional Toyota/Lexus/Scion information, check out the following pages: